mabt-tech-com/Docker-Odoo17/README.md

 ```

 Explanation:

--p 8069:8069: Maps port 8069 on the container to port 8069 on your Windows machine.
-You will access Odoo at http://localhost:8069.
+* `-p 8069:8069`: Maps port 8069 on the container to port 8069 on your Windows machine.
+You will access Odoo at `http://localhost:8069`.
--v C:/Users/yourusername/Desktop/odoo-data:/data: Maps your host directory (C:/Users/yourusername/Desktop/odoo-data) to the container's /data directory.
+* `-v` C:/Users/yourusername/Desktop/odoo-data:/data`: Maps your host directory (`C:/Users/yourusername/Desktop/odoo-data`) to the container's `/data` directory.
 This will store PostgreSQL data, Odoo logs, and configuration files in a single location on your Windows machine.
-odoo17-img-with-services: The Docker image that runs Odoo, PostgreSQL, and Supervisor.
+* `odoo17-img-with-services`: The Docker image that runs Odoo, PostgreSQL, and Supervisor.

 ### Step 3: Access Odoo
 After the container is running, open your web browser and navigate to: